lauvinfox/lauvinfox/README.md

 - 👋 Hi, I’m @lauvinfox
-- 👀 I’m interested in Front-End and Data Science
+- 👀 I’m interested in Back-End Development and Data Science
-- 🌱 I’m currently learning Basic HTML, CSS, JS and Basic Python
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at @postfoxes twitter or @miftahilman_ instagram

 <!---
 lauvinfox/lauvinfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.